Web Software Security Learn

 ★ 100 points — complete the quiz below to earn full marks

-Background: The Hackazon My Documents page passes a user-supplied filename directly to the server's command interpreter.
-The vulnerable PHP code looks like:
+Background: The Hackazon My Documents page passes a user-supplied filename directly to the shell:

 🔍 Key Concept